annahowell/QT-Qore2/README.md

 ## Compiling and Configuration

 1. Install QPM with `brew install QPM`
-2. From the Qore2 filer run `qpm install`
+2. From the Qore2 folder run `qpm install`
 1. Open the included .pro file in Qt Creator compiling for Qt 5.15 LTS.
 3. Compile and run